johnnywrightiv/qBraid-chat/INSTRUCTIONS.md

 [x] Use getModels to populate the models dropdown
 [x] Add logo & Improve chat UI
 [x] Stream responses back to the user
+[x] Temporarily get devices and jobs from the qBraid API [ ] Setup express server
-[ ] Clean up code
+[ ] Connect websockets for real-time communication
-[ ] Extend the chat functionality to handle real-time server requests to other qBraid API endpoints to answer platform-specific questions
+[ ] Compare user input with platform specific details [ ] Stream real-time server responses back to the user

 ## Goal